signalfx/integrations/collectd-couchdb/README.md

 - **COUCHDB CLUSTER**:

-  - **Number of Nodes**: Shows the toal number of active nodes in the cluster.
+  - **Number of Nodes**: Total number of active nodes in the cluster.

     [<img src='./img/chart-couchdb-cluster-active-nodes.png' width=200px>](./img/chart-couchdb-cluster-active-nodes.png)

-  - **Number of Requests**: Shows the total number of requests handled per second by all the nodes in the cluster.
+  - **Number of Requests**: Total number of requests handled per second by all the nodes in the cluster.

     [<img src='./img/chart-couchdb-cluster-total-requests.png' width=200px>](./img/chart-couchdb-cluster-total-requests.png)

-  - **Request Processing Time**: Show the average request processing time of all the nodes in the cluster.
+  - **Request Processing Time**: Average request processing time of all the nodes in the cluster.

     [<img src='./img/chart-couchdb-cluster-request-time.png' width=200px>](./img/chart-couchdb-cluster-request-time.png)

-  - **Database Reads and Writes**: The total number of database reads and writes performed by all the nodes in the cluster.
+  - **Database Reads and Writes**: Total number of database reads and writes performed by all the nodes in the cluster.

     [<img src='./img/chart-couchdb-cluster-db-reads-writes.png' width=200px>](./img/chart-couchdb-cluster-db-reads-writes.png)

-  - **Active Data Usage**: Shows the active data usage percentage.
-As the couchdb does only soft deletes, all the deleted records are still present in the database.
+  - **Active Data Usage**: Active data usage percentage.
+As the CouchDB does only soft deletes, all the deleted records are still present in the database.
 This chart will indicate the percentage of active data in the database.
 It is advisable to compact database when the value is below 50%

     [<img src='./img/chart-couchdb-cluster-active-data-usage.png' width=200px>](./img/chart-couchdb-cluster-active-data-usage.png)

-  - **Active Docs vs Deleted Docs**: Shows the total number of active and deleted docs present in the cluster.
+  - **Active Docs vs Deleted Docs**: Total number of active and deleted docs present in the cluster.

     [<img src='./img/chart-couchdb-cluster-active-del-docs.png' width=200px>](./img/chart-couchdb-cluster-active-del-docs.png)

 - **COUCHDB NODE**:

-  - **Number of Requests**: Shows the total number of requests handled by the node per second.
+  - **Number of Requests**: Total number of requests handled by the node per second.

     [<img src='./img/chart-couchdb-node-requests.png' width=200px>](./img/chart-couchdb-node-requests.png)